maxmarcon/live_select/styling.md

 7. The **tag** showing the selected options
 8. The **tags_container** that contains the tags
-9. **selected_option**.
+9. The **selected_option**.
 This is an option in the dropdown that has already been selected.
 It's still visible, but can't be selected again
-10. **available_option**.
+10. The **available_option**.
 This is an option in the dropdown that has not been selected and is available for selection
+11. The **clear buttons** to remove the tags

 ![styled elements_tags](https://raw.githubusercontent.com/maxmarcon/live_select/main/priv/static/images/styled_elements_tags.png)